pi0trek8/Graphs/README.md

 # Graphs
-Matrix Graph as a adjancency matrix
+Matrix Graph as a adjacency matrix

 ## Download ###
 `Graph algorithms executable version` is available under